Basquiat (film): Critical reception

 The reviews in the art press focused more on the relation of Schnabel as director to his portrayal of Schnabel as artist in the film, and on changes to the facts of Basquiat's life introduced by Schnabel to make a more accessible film.
 In Art in America, the art critic Brooks Adams wrote:

 Basquiat can be seen as a huge, lurking self-portrait of the artist-Schnabel, not Basquiat.
 So laden is the film with the innumerable coincidences of Basquiat and Schnabel's enthusiasms (among others, for pajamas and surfing) that the movie should be more appropriately called My Basquiat...
 To a remarkable degree, the movie succeeds, by dint of its authorial slant, in popularizing the myth of Basquiat as a young, gorgeous, doomed, yet ultimately transcendent black male artist, even as it extends and reinflates the myth of Schnabel as a protean, Picassoid white male painter...
 Yet for all one's apprehension about the very idea of Schnabel making such a film, Basquiat turns out to be a surprisingly good movie...It is also an art work.

+Home media

+The Blu-ray for this film, including both the original 1996 theatrical version and the 2024 black-and-white remastering, was released by the Criterion Collection April 29, 2025.